DanParkinson/project-4-elite/AGILE.md

 - users should only be able to edite their own reservations
 - CRUD needs to be used because most of the logic is similar to make_reservations.

+### Deleting a reservation

+Users need to be able to delete a reservation if needed

 # fixes